 GRS only uses statistical information.
 When you visit our Facebook page, Facebook collects information such as your IP address and other information that is available on your PC in the form of cookies.
 This information is used to provide us, as operators of Facebook pages, with statistical information about the use of the Facebook page.
 With this information we try to continuously improve our communication offers.
 Facebook provides further information on this under the following link: http://de-de.facebook.com/help/pages/insights.
 The data collected about you in this context is processed by Facebook Ltd. and may be transferred to countries outside the European Union.

-Communication via contact form, e-mail or newsletter
+Communication via contact form, registration form, e-mail or newsletter

 We collect personal data when you voluntarily provide us with it, for example when you contact us.
-The personal data transmitted to us in this way will, of course, be used exclusively for the purpose for which you provided it to us when contacting us.
+The personal data transmitted to us in this way will, of course, be used exclusively for the purpose for which you provided it to us when contacting us or registering for an event.
 A communication of this information takes place expressly on a voluntary basis and with your consent, the legal basis being Art.
 6(1) lit. a GDPR.
 Insofar as this information relates to communication channels (e.g. e-mail address, telephone number), you also agree that we may contact you via this communication channel in order to respond to your request.
 You can, of course, withdraw your declarations of consent at any time for the future.

 Server logs (log files)